airbytehq/airbyte/airbyte-db/lib/configs_db_schema.md

 # Configs Database Schema Draft

-This is temporarily file that documents the design of the new configs database.
+This is a temporarily file that documents the design of the new configs database.
 Currently everything lives in the `airbyte_configs` table.
 We want to normalize it to one table per config type.
 Relevant issue: [#5479](https://github.com/airbytehq/airbyte/issues/5479).

 ## Convention
 - The tables are as similar to the YAML definition as possible.
   - Table names are in snake case and singular form.
   - Column names are in snake case.
-  - Prefer to keep the type even if it may not be the best SQL type.
-    - For example, currently we use `long` type to track start and end time in standard sync summary.
-The relevant column in the normalized table will keep this type instead of changing it to timestamp with time zone.
-The purpose is to try not to change the code logic as much as possible to limit the scope of this project.
 - Use ANSI SQL as much as possible so that we are not locked in Postgres.
   - Each table has an `id` column as the primary key.
 Its type is `nchar(36)`.
 The `UUID` type is not used because UUID is not a standard SQL type.
   - String columns are `varchar(255)` by default.
-  - Enum columns are `varchar(50)`.
-Enum type is not a standard SQL type.
+  - Enum type is not used, because it is not a standard SQL type.
+It is replaced with `varchar(50)`.
-    - Also modifying enum columns in Postgres requires a migration, and there is now easy way to check if an enum already exists.
+    - Also modifying enum columns in Postgres requires a migration, and there is no easy way to check if an enum already exists.
-    - We always maintain enums in Java.
+    - We already maintain enums in Java.
 There is no need to go through all the trouble to do that in the database again.
 - Assign default column values whenever possible.
 - Foreign keys will be added to relevant tables.
   - The major benefit is that jOOQ can leverage that to generate convenient helper methods to create and query associated records.
   - The downside is that config import will be tricky.
-But the config import system will be broken as we add more Flyway migrations, and needs to be redesigned any way.
+But the config import system will be broken as we add more Flyway migrations, and needs to be redesigned anyway.
   - Foreign key columns are named as `<parent_table_name>_id`.
-  - Foreign key columns are always indexed.
+They are always indexed.
   - If the referenced table is polymorphic, the foreign key is broken down into two columns: `owner_type` and `owner_id`.
-- For complex properties, the proper will be expanded to its own table.
+- For complex properties, the properties will be expanded to its own table.
-  - The property is named as `<parent_table_name>_<property_name>`.
+  - The property table is named as `<parent_table_name>_<property_name>`.
 For example, `WORKSPACE_NOTIFICATION` specifies the notifications for a `WORKSPACE`.
 - Use Table-per-Type to implement table inheritance.
   - Comparison with other approaches: https://stackoverflow.com/a/3579462
   - There is a `<base_table_name>_type` column in the base table so that it is easy to know which child table to query.
 This column is indexed.